-The proof of this result in Majumdar and Sen (2004) is direct.
-Instead of showing that every unanimous and G-OBIC scf is DSIC, and then using the Gibbard-Satterthwaite theorem to conclude dictatorship, they directly prove that G-OBIC and unanimity imply dictatorship.
+Instead of showing that every unanimous and G-OBIC scf is DSIC, and then using the Gibbard-Satterthwaite theorem to conclude dictatorship, Majumdar and Sen (2004) directly prove that G-OBIC and unanimity imply dictatorship.
 Hence, one does not obtain any intuition from their proof whether Theorem 1 will hold in other domains.